 I am a Venezuelan-American interdisciplinary artist, creative technologist, and researcher with a background in dance, software engineering, and cognitive science.
 My work focuses on generative AI, machine learning, creative coding, and interactive performance.
 Since August 2024, I’ve been the Maker-in-Residence at the Center for Arts, Migration, and Entrepreneurship (CAME) at the University of Florida, where I focus on AI, art, and diasporas.
-At University of Florida, I teach Algorithmic Creativity and AI, Art and Society courses for the AI and Art Certificate Program.
+I teach Algorithmic Creativity and AI, Art and Society as part of the university’s AI and Art Certificate Program.

-I’m a researcher in residency at Lake Studios Berlin, Germany, where I’m a founding member.
-I am one of the recipient of the Beyond Gravity/Decolonizing the Digital Residency 2025 at Theater Im Depot (Dortmund, Germany)
+I’m also a researcher-in-residency at Lake Studios Berlin, Germany, where I’m a founding member.
+In 2025, I was awarded the Beyond Gravity / Decolonizing the Digital Residency at Theater im Depot in Dortmund, where I continue to explore the speculative intersections of technology, memory, and the Global South.

-I’m particularly drawn to nonhuman cognition and machine imagination—not as metaphors, but as sites of radical curiosity.
-In performances like Born in Latent Space, I engage AI models as collaborators with their own temporalities and logics.
-These systems don’t just generate content; they glitch, hallucinate, dream anf fail.
-I treat those outputs as speculative beings—fragments of synthetic memory that open portals rather than close interpretations.
+I am particularly drawn to nonhuman cognition and machine imagination—not as metaphors, but as living speculative zones.
+In my ongoing project Born in Latent Space, a five-year exploration into synthetic memory, machine dreaming, and recursive performance, I engage AI models as collaborators with their own strange logics and temporalities.
+These systems hallucinate, fail, glitch, and speculate.
+I treat their outputs not as finished artifacts but as speculative beings—provisional fragments that generate more questions than answers.

-Ultimately, my work is about rehearsing possible worlds.
-Worlds where identity is unstable, queer, and translocal.
-Where archives speak back.
-Where cognition is shared across human and nonhuman agents.
-Where the Global South doesn’t ask for permission to imagine otherwise.
-I use speculative theory and AI not to predict the future, but to liberate it.
+Ultimately, my work rehearses futures where identity is queer and translocal, archives speak back, cognition is distributed, and the Global South doesn’t ask for permission to imagine otherwise.
+I use speculative AI not to predict the future, but to liberate it, to emancipate it.

-In 2007, I launched dance-tech.net, a social network for interdisciplinary explorers of movement performance, innovators, and emergent performance practices.
-I’ve produced over 200 video interviews as one of the first international video bloggers dedicated to the intersection of dance, arts, and digital technology.
-I’ve also published several essays and created pioneering XR projects for knowledge transmission within dance and art festivals.
-In 2011, I created movimiento.org in Spanish and Portuguese, supported by the South American Network of Dance.
-These networks have received support from Motion Bank and The Forsythe Company (Germany), Panorama Festival (Brazil), Transmediaakademy (Germany), Lake Studios Berlin, and many others.
+In 2007, I launched dance-tech.net, a social network for interdisciplinary explorers of performance and emergent practices.
+I’ve produced over 200 video interviews as one of the first international video bloggers dedicated to dance and digital technology.
+In 2011, I co-founded movimiento.org in Spanish and Portuguese, supported by the South American Network of Dance.
+These platforms have been supported by Motion Bank, The Forsythe Company, Panorama Festival, Transmediaakademie, Lake Studios Berlin, and others.

-I’ve written essays for the books Dance In the Head/Tanz im Kopf and Transmission in Motion: The Technologizing of Dance, edited by Johannes Birringer and Maaike Bleeker, respectively.
-Some of my interviews have also been transcribed and published by Contact Quarterly.
+My essays have appeared in Dance In the Head / Tanz im Kopf and Transmission in Motion: The Technologizing of Dance, edited by Johannes Birringer and Maaike Bleeker.
+Some of my interviews have been published in Contact Quarterly.

-I hold an MFA in Dance and Technology from The Ohio State University (2004) and completed the General Assembly Software Engineering Immersive Program in 2021.
-I’m also certified in Vipassana/Mindfulness Meditation by Spirit Rock Meditation Center, a certified 200-hour Embodyoga teacher, and have completed one year of the Somatic Experiencing Certification Program.
+I hold an MFA in Dance and Technology from The Ohio State University and completed the Software Engineering Immersive at General Assembly in 2021.
+I’m also certified in Vipassana/Mindfulness Meditation by Spirit Rock Meditation Center, a 200-hour Embodyoga® teacher, and have completed one year of the Somatic Experiencing Certification Program.

 Explore an interactive map of my practice: